MateuszGruntkowski/JustJoinIT-Poznan-Job-Market-Analysis/README.md

 This project aims to analyze the IT job market in Poznań using data collected from JustJoinIT.
 It consists of two main components:

 1. **scrapper.py** - A Python script that scrapes job offers from [JustJoinIT Poznań](https://justjoin.it/poznan).
 This script collects information about job listings, including salary data and required skills, using web scraping techniques.
+Script saves scrapped data in xlsx and txt files.

 2. **JustJoinIT.ipynb** - A Google Colab notebook where data analysis is performed.
 The notebook includes:
    - Calculation of average salaries for junior and senior positions.